-3. Put the jack into the flange in the frame which is located near each wheel well.
+- 4. Put the jack into the flange in the frame which is located near each wheel well.
 The flanges are accessible through openings in the plastic trim at the bottom of the vehicle.
 The front opening is about 8 inches (20 cm) back from the front wheel well.
-The rear opening is about 3 inches (8 cm) forward from the rear wheel well.
+The rear opening is about 3 inches (8 cm) forward from the rear wheel well. - Position the jack and raise the jack head until it fits firmly on the ridge in the vehicle's frame nearest the flat tire.
+Do not raise the vehicle yet.

-- 4. Position the jack and raise the jack head until it fits firmly on the ridge in the vehicle's frame nearest the flat tire.
-Do not raise the vehicle yet. - 5.
-Put the compact spare tire near the flat tire.
+6. Put the compact spare tire near the flat tire.

 Getting under a vehicle when it is jacked up is dangerous.
-If the vehicle slips off the jack you could be badly injured or killed.
+If the vehicle slips off the jack, you could be badly injured or killed.
 Never get under a vehicle when it is supported only by a jack.

-6. Raise the vehicle by turning the jack handle clockwise.
+Raise the vehicle by turning the jack handle clockwise.
 Raise the vehicle far enough off the ground for the compact spare tire to fit under the vehicle.

-7. Remove all wheel nuts and take off the flat tire.
+8. Remove all wheel nuts and take off the flat tire.

-remove any rust or dirt from the places where the wheel attaches to the vehicle.
+Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after time.
+The wheel could come off and cause an accident.
+When you change a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
 In an emergency, you can use a cloth or a paper towel to do this; but be sure to use a scraper or wire brush later, if needed, to get all the rust or dirt off.
+See Changing a Flat Tire on page 5-84.